Shaping the future of Greater Lincolnshire

 You say the reorganisation will have financial benefits to the County; how many current jobs within the County Council and District Councils, will be "lost" to enable this financial benefit and if that is the case, District Councils currently have local knowledge in their respective areas?
 How will the reorganised authority ensure that this "local knowledge" is retained - how will you monitor the process to do so?

-LatterlyLinx83 asked about 1 month ago
+LatterlyLinx83 asked 3 months ago

 Hello